Rodolfo Mijares

-Rodolfo Mijares (17 July 1938 - 2 April 2018) was a Mexican track and field athlete who competed in the decathlon at the 1960 Summer Olympics.
+Rodolfo Mijares Garza (17 July 1938 - 2 April 2018) was a Mexican track and field athlete who competed in the decathlon at the 1960 Summer Olympics.
 He also competed at the 1959 Pan American Games, finishing seventh.
 He won the athletics pentathlon at the 1959 Central American and Caribbean Games, becoming the second Mexican to do, so after Amador Terán.